 Posted by Willy Franzen on April 5, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Whether you’re giving or receiving, there’s nothing better than a unique, well thought out gift.
 Gift cards have a reputation for being the antithesis of that.
 But let’s be honest, it’s often better to be able to buy what you want than to be in a situation where you’re repeating the name of the gift just given to you (Seinfeld pointed this out, and it’s so true).
 GiftRocket is a San Francisco, CA based company that has made the gift card more flexible while also making it more personal.
 I know that seems impossible, but here’s how it works.
 When you buy someone a gift on GiftRocket, you can choose from a massive number of merchants.
 You can pick a specific one like your favorite neighborhood pizza joint, or you can leave it up to your recipient to choose where he or she wants to spend the money.